rolandshacks/vs64/README.md

 > compiler

 Overrides the path to the compiler executable.
 The default path is specified in the settings.

+### IntelliSense Support

+The VS64 build system supports the [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) editing features of Visual Studio Code.
+In order to provide project information to the IntelliSense system, VS64 generates a `compile_commands.json` file in the build directory.

+Usually, vscode will ask you to automatically create all the settings for you after first successful build.
+In case you want to do this manually, you have to change the settings or create a `c_cpp_properties.json` settings file in the .vscode of your workspace.

+Further information can be found [here](https://code.visualstudio.com/docs/cpp/cpp-ide).

 ### Background Compilation